The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 - It is mildly painful

-When we talk about the level of pain, the laser technique is between waxing (intense pain) and shaving (does not hurt) so it is a totally acceptable level that you can bear.
-Likewise, as the sessions progress, the uncomfortable sensations diminish.
+When we talk about the level of pain, the laser technique is between waxing (intense pain) and shaving (does not hurt), so for most it is an acceptable level of pain to bear.
+Likewise, as the sessions progress, the uncomfortable sensations are likely to diminish.

 Are There Any Cons About Using Laser Hair Removal?